 There are millions of programme listings on the BBC’s Programme Index.
 In some cases, these will link through to programmes you can watch and listen to elsewhere on the BBC website, but most of the listings remain text-only.
 You can also look at scans of the original issues of Radio Times between 1923 and 1959 on the website.

 All listings contain at the very least a programme title, broadcast channel and transmission time, but most listings also contain programme synopses and contributor details.

-This is a historical record of both the planned output and the BBC services of any given time.
-It should be viewed in this context and with the understanding that it reflects the attitudes and standards of its time - not those of today.
+This is a historical record of the planned output and the BBC services of any given time.
+It should be viewed in this context and with the understanding that historical listings reflects the attitudes and standards of their time - not those of today.